gabrielle95/DeadMansDrawClient/README.md

 * `POST /api/matches/{id}` - execute action

 ## Authentication
-Basic authentication is used in the header with the username and passwordhash provided.
+Digest or Basic authentication is used in the header with the username and passwordhash provided.

+_NOTE: For the scope of the programming competition this is sufficient, sorry for not adding APIKey or JWT authentication.
+Rationale: we wanted to keep and entry level learning curve._

 ## Security, Fair play
 The Areana server is a development artifact not thourougly tested for security flaws or performance bottlenecks.
+There were tests performed withstanding 100+ parallel users every second easily, yet that was not the main focus of the current implementation.

 To keep chances fair, we expect all teams to respect arena integrity, report and not exploit any flaws to and solely the organizers right away.
-To keep chances fair, we expect that each team polls server with the timeout frequency implemented (~30 sec) to avoid potential overload.
+To keep chances fair, we expect that each team polls server with the timeout frequency implemented (~30 sec) to avoid potential overload and denial of service.

 # Game rules

-The game is a popular [card game](/docs/rules/5b-dead-mans-draw-rulebook.pdf).
+The game is a slightly simplified version of the popular [card game](/docs/rules/5b-dead-mans-draw-rulebook.pdf).

 Two players play against each other, their goal is to collect the highest number of cards and secure them in their own treasure chest.